The Manitoba Population Research Data Repository

 - Notify MCHP if a team member with access to the MCHP systems leaves, or moves to a different position

-The following documents can be found on the University of Manitoba Office of Research Ethics and Compliance - Forms and Templates web page
+The following information can be found on the University of Manitoba (UM) Office of Research Ethics and Compliance - Annual review procedures web page, including:

 Step 10: Data use and output guidelines